-Nitrogen applications after pollination are NOT recommended unless a severe nitrogen deficiency is detected.
+Nitrogen applications after pollination are currently NOT recommended unless a severe nitrogen deficiency is detected.
+Studies are currently ongoing to determine whether nutrient application after pollination will be beneficial.

 Phosphate and Potash: Apply all the phosphate and, on most soils, all the potash at or before planting.
 Some of the phosphate requirements may be obtained through the use of starter fertilizer.
 On deep sands, you should probably apply potash in split applications, half at planting and half at layby.